Buggin with BridgeyAlan Kassis2021-01-19T06:30:59+00:00

 Buggin with Bridgey is a Monthly report of sightings from the Let’s Go Buggin Photography Tour in the Cairns Botanic Gardens.
 As the months roll by, subtle changes in the seasons bring sightings of new creatures and this report aims to give people a wrap up of the current animals seen as well as provide an ongoing citizen science account of our wonderful critters that can be seen in the tropical north of Queensland.

-Photography Tour Cairns Botanic Gardens – Let’s Go Buggin JULY Monthly Report
+Nature & Photography Tour Cairns Botanic Gardens – Let’s Go Buggin SEPTEMBER Monthly Report

 Crab Spiders (Thomisidae)

 Crab spiders are a family of arachnids that have similar anatomical features, especially in the eye configuration.
 There are a number of species that are common in the Cairns Botanic Gardens and I regularly find them on Let’s Go Buggin Tours as well as in my backyard and other gardens all over the area.
 They are in great numbers right now, which seems to be aligned with the start of the spring season.

 Crab spiders get their name from their crab-like appearance.
 They will hold their two sets of front legs in a very similar position to a crab and are often witnessed walking sidewards and backwards!
 Their eyes are quite small compared to a lot of other spiders.
 Especially Jumping spiders whose eyes can be 20 times larger!

 Crab spiders don’t build webs, instead will hunt as ambush predators.
 In fact their bodies are known to reflect UV light and in doing so will attract bees towards them, much like flowers attracting bees.
 Once an insect or spider comes within striking distance it is almost certainly a victim of these skilled hunters.
 I’ve seen them take down prey five times their own size, including large caterpillars, larger spiders and butterflies.